apache/www-site/content/history/goals.md

 license: https://www.apache.org/licenses/LICENSE-2.0

-The History Project aims to research and collect information related to:
+The History Project researches and collects information related to:

-# General History of Apache httpd #
+## General History of Apache httpd

 - Before Apache

 - Why Apache

-- Initial Development Team
+- Initial development team

 - How Apache became one of the most successful OSS projects to date

-- Changes in Development Environment [(1](#foot1)
+- Changes in development environment - see <a href="#foot1">footnotes</a>

-- Casestudy: Apache Development model (and how it has evolved)
+- Case study: Apache Development model (and how it has evolved)

-# Apache httpd Release timeline #
+## Apache httpd release timeline

 - Release Date